-Local companies depend upon the the attention and business of their target audiences in order to thrive.
-The meteoric rise of online shopping presents both challenges and opportunities to accomplishing this vital task.
+Local companies depend upon the attention and business of their target audiences in order to thrive.
+The meteoric rise of online shopping presents both challenges and opportunities to accomplish this vital task.

 Consider these online shopping statistics:

 - More than 75 percent of consumers shop online at least once a month.